elclanrs/jq-idealforms-old/README.md

 The names of the user config variables are pretty self-explanatory.
 If you screw up you can always go back.

+When you finish editing the user config don't forget to compile `less/jquery.idealforms.less` into `css`.

 ####`@font-size`
 The overall font size.
 Usually adjusting the font-size should be enough in most cases.